7 Key CMMS Questions to Ask Before Purchasing Software

 As previously touched on, an easy-to-use CMMS application is vital.
 This can be especially true if many different people across various teams will be using it.

 As a business, it doesn’t make sense to invest in a system that is overly-laborious to use.
 Although a lot of the data that is imported and extracted from a CMMS can be complex, inputting and using the system shouldn’t be.

 Instead, it should be straightforward enough that anyone in the team can use it with ease.

 Do you have very specific reporting needs?
-Is this something that the CMMS will be able to provide automatically or will this need to be built and customised?
+Is this something that a CMMS will be able to provide automatically or will it need to be built and customised?

 Modern CMMS applications can be an essential tool for compliance and audit purposes, so making sure that the system meets your reporting requirements is key.